 Google Short Names are shortened URLs that direct users to your Google My Business Listing.
 Verified businesses can customize a Short Name of up to 32-characters max.
 For example: g.page/businessname.

 By adding this link to your website, social media or email newsletter you can direct online users to your Google Business listing.
-Where user can then click Message and ask questions about your business.
+Users can then click Message and ask questions about your business.

 For businesses with physical stores, one way to funnel customers to your chat is by placing a QR code of your GMB Short Name at your storefront.
 Simply convert the Short Name URL to a QR code with an online QR code generator and print it out.